Crosstown Classic United Way Challenge

 Oxford Chargers, Lafayette Commodores and United Way Team Up for Crosstown Classic

-With a 7:30 p.m. kickoff time on Friday, September 16, 2022, the Oxford Chargers and Lafayette Commodores will compete on the gridiron for Crosstown Classic bragging rights at Bobby Holcomb Field in Oxford, Mississippi.
-The rivalry is not limited to the field, though, as supporters of both schools compete to see who can raise the most money for the Lafayette-Oxford-University (LOU) community.
+With a 7:00 p.m. kickoff time on Friday, August 25, 2023, the Oxford Chargers and Lafayette Commodores will compete on the gridiron for Crosstown Classic bragging rights at William L. Buford Stadium in Oxford, Mississippi.
+The rivalry is not limited to the field, though, as supporters of both schools compete to see who can raise the most money for the Lafayette-Oxford-University community.
 Each district has a unique online donation page and text-to-donate code that enables supporters’ donations to count towards their total.

 Lafayette Commodore supporters can donate online at uwoxfordms.org/dores or text “DORES” to 40403 and then click on the link they receive prompting them to complete their charitable contribution.